 Streets and alleys are a priority for us, and we will maintain the overall satisfactory level.
-It is important to note that to maintain the current condition of our streets, it will require the approval of the proposed budget and the 2017 Bond Program, which will provide the major funding to improve overall street conditions.
+It is important to note that to maintain the current condition of our streets, it will require the adopted budget and the 2017 Bond Program, which will provide the major funding to improve overall street conditions.

-In the proposed budget, we plan to improve the efficiency of street services by establishing a new Mobility and Street Services Department.
+In the adopted budget, we plan to improve the efficiency of street services by establishing a new Mobility and Street Services Department.
 This will combine the departments of Public Works, Street Services and Transportation